7 Ways to Develop Your Career in Your Free Time

 If you want to boost your career or transition into another sector, you’ll need to make sure that your CV is in top shape.
 Most people are guilty of not touching their CV from the moment that they land a role.
 Get into the habit of updating yours regularly to save the headache of a mass redesign.

 Spend an hour or so checking your grammar, adding any major achievements or projects and making sure that it can grab a recruiter’s attention for all of the right reasons.
 If you need a nudge in the right direction, here are some tips on creating a stand-out CV.

 Not sure where to start?
 Download one of our free CV and cover letter templates.

 Don't miss another post, sign up to our weekly newsletter

 4. Get inspired by TedTalks

 One of the most uplifting things that you can do on a day off is fuel your motivation.
 There are plenty of TedTalks on a number of issues from the environment to women’s rights and the not-for-profit sector, so make the most of them.
 It will help improve your attitude before heading back to work so that you make an even better contribution to your team.

 It’s very easy to fall into the trap of allowing work to simply become, well work.
 The routine, commute and familiarity often makes us complacent and lose touch with our ‘why’.
 Ask yourself whether your current role makes you feel fulfilled and, if not, what can be done to change that.

 Maybe there’s a cause that really means something to you?
 If so, find out if you can volunteer to help make a difference.
-Not only is volunteer experience good for your CV, but it helps build a network and fuels that reward pathway in our brains that makes us truly happy.
+This could mean offering up specialised skills (marketing, accounting, research), running a virtual fundraiser or contacting organisations such as the NHS or community-based charities to see if they need a helping hand.
+Not only is volunteer experience good for your CV, but it helps build a network and fuels that reward pathway in our brains that makes you truly happy.